haerfest/figforth-wp2/README.md

 4. Use the arrow keys up/down to highlight `figforth.ex` and press `F2` + `7` (RUN).

-After a few seconds of transferring the binary over, the Forth prompt should appear and you can program way on your WP-2:
+After a few seconds of transferring the binary over, the Forth prompt should appear and you can program away on your WP-2:

 ![Forth Prompt](img/forth-wp2.jpg)